Nancy Holt: Sun Tunnels

-The work consists of four massive concrete tunnels (18 ft long and 9 ft in diameter), which are arranged in an “X” configuration to total a length of 86 ft.
-Each tunnel reacts to the sun differently, aligned with the sunrise or sunset, of the summer or winter solstice.
+The work consists of four large scale concrete tunnels (18 ft long and 9 ft in diameter), which are arranged in an “X” configuration to total a length of 86 ft.
+Each tunnel is aligned with, variously, the sunrise or sunset, of the summer or winter solstice.
 Someone visiting the site would see the tunnels immediately with their contrast to the fairly undifferentiated desert landscape.
 Approaching the work, which can be seen up to 1.5 mi away, the viewer's perception of space is questioned as the tunnels change views as a product of their landscape.

-The tunnels not only provide a much-needed shelter from the sweltering desert sun, but once inside the dazzling effect of the play of light within the tunnels can be seen.
+The tunnels not only provide a much-needed shelter from the sweltering desert sun, but once inside the effect of the play of light within the tunnels can be seen.
 The top of each tunnel has small holes, forming on each, the constellations of Draco, Perseus, Columba, and Capricorn, respectively.
 The diameters of the holes differ in relation to the magnitude of the stars represented.
 These holes cast spots of daylight in the dark interiors of the tunnels, which appear almost like stars.
 Holt said of the tunnels, "It’s an inversion of the sky/ground relationship-bringing the sky down to the earth."
 This is a common theme in Holt's work.
 She sometimes created this relationship with reflecting pools and shadow patterns marked on the ground, like in her work Star Crossed.

 Dia Art Foundation acquired the work in March 2018.
 It is the first land art installation by a woman in Dia's collection.
-It is now considered one of Dia's 11 locations and sites they manage.
+It is now considered one of Dia's 12 locations and sites they manage.